smhurf/lewagon_challenges/08-Projects/01/README.md

 👉 From now on, all the commands that you run in the directory (or in any sub directory) of your project will be using the virtual env of your project

-👉 All the commands that you run outside of the directory of your project will continue to use the *lewagon* virtual env that you used during the bootcamp
+👉 All the commands that you run outside of the directory of your project will continue to use your *global* virtual env (set as *lewagon* on setup day by the command `pyenv global lewagon`)

 🚨 This applies in particular to jupyter notebooks: make sure that your are located inside of the directory of your project when running `jupyter notebook` if you want your code to run in the virtual env of your project